And just like these previous two statements (income statement and statement of changes in equity), the balance sheet is usually drawn up annually.

-But before we even look at the balance sheet format, here's a key point: whereas the income statement and statement of changes in equity show changes (to income and expenses or owner's equity) over a certain period of time, the balance sheet shows the balances of assets, liabilities and owner's equity on a particular day.
+Whereas the income statement and statement of changes in equity show changesover a certain period of time (changes to income and expenses and changes to the owner's equity), the balance sheet shows the balances of assets, liabilities and owner's equity on a particular day.

 The balance sheet thus provides a snapshot of a business at an exact point in time- it shows the balances of the various accounts on the last day of the reporting period.